carpentries/governance/code-of-conduct-transparency-reports/2020-07-01-coc-transparency-report.md

 ### Further relevant information

-- Changed to GDPR compliant file storage
+- The Carpentries, Staff Liaison, François Michonneau moved the CoC files to a GDPR compliant file storage.
+- A policy update will be made in the document once the legal approval is received by the Staff Liaison.